raspberrypilearning/python-quick-reaction-game/worksheet.md

 ## Building the circuit

-This is the circuit you are going to build, consisting of two Push-To-Make buttons and an LED.
+This is the circuit you are going to build, consisting of two push-to-make buttons and an LED.

 ![](images/quick-reaction-circuit.png)

 1. Take one of your tactile buttons and push it into the holes on your breadboard, with one set of legs on row `H` and one set of legs on row `J`.

-1. Repeat the last step with the second button, only placing it at the other end of the breadboard on the same row.
+1. Repeat the last step with the second button, placing it at the other end of the breadboard on the same row.

 1. Place an LED with the longer leg above the ridge in the breadboard in `D16` and the shorter leg in `D15`.
 The numbering will depend on your breadboard so make sure that you check the diagram below.

 1. Next push one leg of the resistor into the same column `15` as the short leg of the resistor and the other leg into a hole along the blue strip.

-1. Time to add the jumper wires.
-Start by taking two male-to-male jumper wires and placing one side in a hole next to the outside leg of the left hand button, and the other leg in a hole along the blue strip.
+1. Now it's time to add the jumper wires.
+Start by taking two male-to-male jumper wires and placing one end in a hole next to the outside leg of the left hand button, and the other end in a hole along the blue strip.
 Repeat this step with the right hand button.

 1. Then with a male-to-female jumper wire, connect **GPIO14** to a hole on the breadboard in line with the other leg of the left hand button.
 Repeat this step for the right hand button, only this time connecting it to **GPIO15**.